Daydreamofpeach/ui-thing/README.md

 ## 🚀 Quick Start

-Initialize UI Thing in your Nuxt project with one command:
+Initialize BuildItui in your Nuxt project with one command:

 ```bash
 npx ui-thing@latest init